Omer Frenkel was born in Haifa, Israel, in 1972.

 In 2018 he conducted the world premiere of Alma Deutscher’s Cinderella Ballet Suite at the ID Festival Berlin.

-In Israel, Omer was the music director of "Emek Heffer Orchestra", and has performed as guest conductor with the Haifa Symphony Orchestra, Rechovot Orchestra, Ashdod Symphony Orchestra, the "Campus" Symphony Orchestra Ramat Hasharon and Buchmann-Mehta School of Music's Symphonic Orchestra.
+In Israel, Omer was the music director of "Emek Heffer Orchestra", and has performed as guest conductor with the Haifa Symphony Orchestra, Rehovot Orchestra, Ashdod Symphony Orchestra, the "Campus" Symphony Orchestra Ramat Hasharon and Buchmann-Mehta School of Music's Symphonic Orchestra.

 As a singer member of the Collegium Tel Aviv Ensemble, Omer performed in various concerts, among which were the Abu Gosh Festival and the Israel Festival, as well as performances in Germany, Austria and Italy.